Maximus5/Scripts/Git/ImportFromArc/Readme.txt

   Also, sometimes there was two files per release, script takes care about that (e.g. ConEmu.090324b.7z, ConEmu.090324b.src.7z).

+Interesting:
+  I also want to get "real" dates of commits (2009 year, yes?), but I can't find a way to do that with GIT options...
+  No problem, there is ConEmuFakeDT env.var, look at go.cmd.

 Result:
   Wow, clean commit tree from old archives.
   Import history from googlecode SVN... next step.